🔖 7 min read

 A Christmas film

-Satoshi Kon and screenwriter Keiko Nobumoto said that they wanted to make the story as simple as possible, and it shows.
 The way scenes flow between one another seem like complete accidents and something that could only be described as “the magic of Christmas”.
-Our protagonist bumps into major characters randomly, they end up winning the lottery without realizing it, moments of high intensity get solved by random deus ex-machina.
-Things that would be upsetting for viewers if not for the fact that the movie is very self-conscious, and is more focused on tone and presentation than it is in making sense.
-I would even argue that this not only makes the movie funnier, but more like other Christmas stories out there.
+Our protagonist bumps into major characters randomly, they end up winning the lottery without realizing it, moments of high intensity get resolved by random Deus ex machina, etc. These things would be upsetting for viewers if it wasn’t for the fact that the movie is completely self-aware.
+I would argue that this not only makes the movie funnier, but makes it more like other Christmas stories out there.
+Because yes, everyone lived happily ever after, and that’s ok, no point in arguing with the magic of Christmas.

 Christmas Eve